eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/index.md

 When the container is running, you can access the AAS Web UI by navigating to [http://localhost:3000](http://localhost:3000) in your browser.

-There you will be able to connect to the BaSyx Registry and the AAS Environment (AAS Repository, Submodel Repository, Concept Description Repository) from the main menu.
+There you will be able to connect to the Registries, Repositories and Discovery from the main menu.

 ```{figure} ./images/connect_to_basyx.png
 ---